ubermag/devtools/README.md

       |
       +-- setup-ubermag.py

-To get started create the base-directory `ubermag`, copy `setup-ubermag.py` to that directory and change into that directory.
+To get started create the base-directory, here called `ubermag`, copy `setup-ubermag.py` to that directory, and change into that directory.

 ### Clone and install packages

 #### 1. Create and activate conda environment ####

-Create a new environment `ubermagdev` and install the most basic packages using conda (everything else will be installed via `pip`).
+Create a new environment, here called `ubermagdev`, and install the most basic packages using `conda` (everything else will be installed via `pip`).

 ```bash
 conda create -n ubermagdev -c conda-forge python=3.8 pip oommf